Chart Color Schemes

 An assessment of population growth drivers in Riverhills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Nov 2025, the estimated population of Riverhills is around 4,265.
-This reflects an increase of 144 people (3.5%) since the 2021 Census, which reported a population of 4,121 people.
-The change is inferred from the resident population of 4,265, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
-This level of population equates to a density ratio of 1,974 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Riverhills's 3.5% growth since the 2021 census exceeded the SA3 area's growth rate of 2.9%, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by natural growth, contributing approximately 68.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the Riverhills statistical area (Lv2) had an estimated population of around 4,265 as of Nov 2025.
+This reflected an increase of 144 people since the 2021 Census, which reported a population of 4,121 people in the same area.
+The change was inferred from the resident population estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional validated new address since the Census date.
+This level of population equated to a density ratio of 1,974 persons per square kilometer, which exceeded the average seen across national locations assessed by AreaSearch.
+The Riverhills (SA2) experienced a growth rate of 3.5% since the 2021 census, exceeding the SA3 area's growth rate of 3.1%.
+Natural growth contributed approximately 68.0% of overall population gains during recent periods in this area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, lower quartile growth of national areas is anticipated, with the suburb expected to increase by 106 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.5% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
+However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Considering projected demographic shifts, lower quartile growth was anticipated for statistical areas analysed by AreaSearch.
+The Riverhills (SA2) was expected to increase by 106 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 2.5% over the 17-year period.

 Frequently Asked Questions - Population